 The sauce literally takes 5 minutes to prepare and then you can forget about it until dinner time.
 It makes a large quantity which makes this the perfect meal to serve when entertaining a crowd.
 Or you can use the sauce to make my baked spaghetti recipe.

-Make this slow cooker spaghetti sauce for a crowd when you have guests coming to visit.
+Make this pasta meat sauce when you have guests coming to visit over night or holidays.

-Use lean meat for this recipe; since there’s no draining involved and you don’t want it to be greasy.
+PRO TIP: Use lean meat for this recipe Since there’s no draining involved, you don’t want it to be greasy.

 Also, the sugar adds a touch of sweetness to the sauce.
 If you’ve never added sugar to your sauce (whether homemade or jarred) then you are missing out.
-This is a trick I learned in college from one of my neighbors!
+This is a trick I learned in college.
 It balances out the acidity of the tomatoes and creates a rich flavor.

-When we eat this at home we like to add a few dashes of Texas Pete to the dish just to give a little kick.
+When we eat this at home we like to add a few dashes of Texas Pete on top just to give a little kick.
 Serve with salad and bread for a meal that will please everyone.
-End on a sweet note with a dessert like chocolate chess pie, or tiramisu chocolate trifles.

 - 2 pounds 93% lean ground beef